1854 Broad Street cholera outbreak: Miasma theory

 Miasma theorists concluded that cholera was caused by particles in the air, or "miasmata", which arose from decomposing matter or other dirty organic sources.
 "Miasma" particles were thought to travel through the air and infect individuals, and thus cause cholera.
 Dr William Farr, the commissioner for the 1851 London census and a member of the General Register's Office, believed that miasma arose from the soil surrounding the River Thames.
 It contained decaying organic matter which contained miasmatic particles and was released into the London air.
 Miasma theorists believed in "cleansing and scouring, rather than through the purer scientific approach of microbiology".
 Farr later agreed with Snow's germ theory following Snow's publications.

 Germ theory

 In contrast, the germ theory held that the principal cause of cholera was a germ cell that had not yet been identified.
 Snow theorised that this unknown germ was transmitted from person to person by individuals ingesting water.
-John Simon, a pathologist and the lead medical officer for London, labelled Snow's germ theory as "peculiar".
+John Simon, a pathologist and London's lead medical officer, called Snow's germ theory "peculiar".